Philip Evans and John Lloyd: John Lloyd

 John Lloyd, a Welshman and a secular priest (a priest not associated with any religious order), was a Breconshire man.
-He was educated in Ghent (now in Belgium), and from 1649 at the English College, Valladolid, Spain.
+He was educated at St. Omer's and from 1649 at the English College, Valladolid, Spain.
 He took the 'missionary oath' on 16 October 1649 to participate in the English Mission.
 Sent to Wales in 1654 to minister to covert Catholics, he lived his vocation while constantly on the run for 24 years.
 He was arrested at Turberville's house at Penlline, Glamorgan, on 20 November 1678, and imprisoned in Cardiff Gaol.
 There he was joined by the Jesuit, Philip Evans.

 Trial

+They waited five months before going to trial on May 3, 1679 because the prosecution could not find witnesses to testify that they were indeed priests.
 Both priests were brought to trial in Cardiff on Monday, 5 May 1679.
 Neither was charged with being associated with the plot concocted by Oates.
 Nonetheless, they were tried for being priests and coming to England and Wales contrary to the provisions of Jesuits, etc. Act 1584, and were declared guilty of treason for exercising their priesthood.

 Executions

 The executions took so long to be scheduled that it began to appear that they might not take place.
 The priests were allowed a good deal of liberty, even to leaving the prison for recreation.
 The executions took place in Pwllhalog, near Cardiff, on 22 July 1679.
 Two plaques mark the site at what is now the junction of Crwys Road and Richmond Road in Roath, Cardiff, still known as "Death Junction".

 Evans was the first to die.
 He addressed the gathering in both Welsh and English saying, ‘Adieu, Father Lloyd!
 Though only for a little time, for we shall soon meet again'.
-Lloyd spoke very briefly saying, ‘I never was a good speaker in my life'.
+Lloyd spoke very briefly.
+"I never was a good speaker in my life.
+I shall only say that I die in the true Catholic and apostolic faith, according to these words in the Creed, I believe in the holy Catholic Church; and with those three virtues: faith, hope and charity."